2Yr·

 Link 2: https://pages.stern.nyu.edu/~adamodar/New_Home_Page/datacurrent.html

 I have summarized the most important contents of the links at the end of the post.
-As a supplement I would like to give you two additional links with which you can create your own DCF analyses.
-These are simpler than the ones shown in magic link 1, but without detailed information about common WACCs, risk betas and so on.
-So now you have the choice which calculator to use.
-But I would not work without the magic links.
+In addition, I would like to provide you with two links that you can use to create your own DCF analyses.
+These are simpler than those shown in magic Link 1, but without detailed information on common industry WACCs, risk betas and so on.
+You now have the choice of which calculator to use.
+However, I would not work entirely without the Magic Links.

-DCF Calculator in the www (no guarantee about correctness of the calculation):
+DCF Calculator in the www (no guarantee about the correctness of the calculation):

 https://www.omnicalculator.com/finance/dcf